 Christmas is a joyous celebration of the birth of Peace.
-So why does the Church precede the feast of December 25 with a somber season of fast and penance?
+So why does the Church precede the feast of December 25 with a somber season of fast, penance and repentance?
 A meditation for the Second Sunday of Advent, cycle A.

 Christmas cards speak about it.
 Christmas carols sing about it.
 Even the angels at Bethlehem proclaimed it.
 “Peace on earth.”
 “The lion shall lie down with the lamb.”
 (Isaiah 11).
 “Justice shall flourish in his time, and fullness of peace for ever” (Psalm 72).

 The coming of the Messiah obviously has something to do with the advent of peace.